moyanojv/analytics/README.md

   * vagrant plugin: vagrant-vbguest
 * Virtualbox: Tested version 6.1.4 (https://www.virtualbox.org/wiki/Downloads)

+## How it works
+This is a vagrant machine (Ubuntu 18.4) runing with Virtualbox.
+That virtual machine runs a couple of dockers inside (Jupyter and RStudio) using docker-compose.
+Containers exposes port 8888 for Jupyter and 8787 for RStudio.
+The vagrant machine uses a public IP so it is possible to access the dockers using virtual machine public IP.

 ## Install needed software
 Install Vagrant and Virtualbox.
 After installation please install vagrant-vbguest plugin just running this command in terminal or shell: